ASISTSuicide Intervention Training

 Virtually anyone aged 16 or older, regardless of prior experience or training, can become an ASIST-trained caregiver and learn the skills to intervene and save a life from suicide.
 Professionals, workplaces, as well as members of the community have all found great value in ASIST training.

 Lifeline South Coast offers a range of options for people wanting to train in ASIST.
-Details of the next available training dates in both the Illawarra and Shoalhaven are listed below.
+Please view our training calendar for upcoming ASIST dates.
 Or we can arrange to come to your workplace to train larger groups.

 Please get in touch with us if you’d like to discuss your training needs – email@example.com